 In vertebrates with finite growth (like mammals and birds), the size that an individual reaches as an adult has critical consequences for reproductive success and overall fitness (Beauplet and Guinet 2007).
 As the adult size and mass are primarily determined by early growth conditions and juvenile size (e.g.,)(Festa-Bianchet et al. 2000), it becomes fundamental to investigate the effect of climatic conditions on the juvenile size (Garel et al. 2011).
 Juveniles usually have low energy reserves and have to allocate a substantial amount of those reserves to growth (Hudson and White 1985; Gaillard et al. 2000).
 Therefore, a decline in adult size is to be most evident in the early growing stages because they lack reasonable energy reserves, which makes them sensitive to changing external biotic and abiotic factors (Forchhammer et al. 2001; Herfindal et al. 2006; Rughetti and Festa-Bianchet 2012).
 In mammals, early growth is divided into three phases: in utero, lactation, and post-weaning.
 The three phases are, however, not equally sensitive to climate warming.
 The in-utero phase is likely the less sensitive as offspring live in a stable thermal environment.
-In contrast, the lactation phase is likely the most sensitive, as offspring growth in size is the fastest during lactation and mother milk production is constrained by ambient temperature.
+In contrast, the lactation phase is likely the most sensitive, as offspring growth in size is the fastest during lactation and mother milk production is constrained by ambient temperature (REF).

 Here, we investigated the effect of climate change on changes in juvenile size (i.e. at 1.5 years of age) of Alpine chamois (Rupicapra rupicapra) using hunting data collected in the southern Swiss Alps from 1992 to 2018.
 The Alpine chamois is the most abundant ungulate of the European Alps (Corlatti et al. 2011), and its morphology and physiology are adapted to high-altitude (cold) environmental conditions (Ascenzi et al. 1993).
 As the Alps have been identified as climate change hotspots (Ernakovich et al. 2014; Turco et al. 2015), Alpine animals are expected to show significant changes in their distribution (shift towards higher elevation), phenology, and morphology in response to climate warming (REF).
 Accordingly, most previous studies on the Alpine chamois have revealed a gradual shrinking in chamois body mass both in adults (Rughetti and Festa-Bianchet 2012) and in juveniles (Mason et al. 2014; Reiner et al. 2021) in the southern Alps.
 A recent study, however, did not find any change body mass or size in chamois and three other ungulate species in the eastern Alps (Büntgen et al. 2020).
 Although studies reporting a change chamois have generally identified the critical period as the spring-summer temperatures over the first two years of life (Rughetti and Festa-Bianchet 2012), no study has tried to precisely identify which time window during early life is most sensitive to climate warming and whether the shrinking in size over time is associated with an elevation of temperature during this critical time window.